 Taxes in Austria 2024

-In 2024, Austria’s tax system includes a number of significant changes and updates to improve tax efficiency and fairness, as well as to stimulate economic growth and innovation.
+For 2024, Austria’s tax system will feature a number of important changes and updates with a view to enhancing tax efficiency and equity, as well as fostering economic growth and innovation.

-Austria has made adjustments to the taxation of income from cryptocurrencies such as steaking, airdrops, bounties and hardforks.
-These gains are now not recognised for tax purposes at the time of receipt, but only upon subsequent sale.
-In addition, when one cryptocurrency is exchanged for another, the transaction does not result in taxation.
-A rule has also been introduced that when units of the same cryptocurrency are purchased in succession, a weighted average value in euros is applied to calculate the cost price.
+Austria has revised the rules regarding the taxation of proceeds derived from cryptocurrencies related to staking, airdrops, bounties, and hardforks.
+Thereafter, such gains are not considered for immediate taxation upon receipt but are considered only when sold.
+Also, if one cryptocurrency is exchanged for another, the transaction has no impact on taxation.
+A rule also exists which states that when units of the same cryptocurrency are successively acquired, a weighted average value in euros applies with regard to calculating the cost price.

-An automated quota system for tax consultants has been introduced, according to which tax returns (income tax, corporate tax, VAT and valuation returns) must be filed no later than 31 March of the second calendar year following the reporting period.
-This innovation is aimed at providing legal certainty and simplifying the process of filing tax returns.
+A quota system for tax consultants was automated on which, starting from the reporting period of 2005, the tax returns – also in this case, income tax, corporate tax, VAT, and valuation returns – shall be filed no later than 31 March of the second calendar year following the reporting period.
+This innovation pursues the legal certainty and simplification of the process of filing tax returns.

 Income tax on profit of legal entities

-The corporate tax rate in Austria is 23% from 2024.
-However, dividends and capital gains paid to an Austrian holding company are exempt from corporate tax if certain conditions are met, such as a direct investment of at least 10% in a foreign company and a minimum holding period of one year.
+The Austrian corporate tax rate is 23% from 2024.
+Dividend and capital gains distributions to an Austrian holding company are exempt from Austrian corporate taxation, under specific conditions, such as a requirement for at least 10% direct investment in a foreign company, and that the investment be held for a minimum period of one year.

 Taxation of individuals

-A progressive tax scale has been introduced for individuals, ranging from 0% for income up to €11,693 and up to 55% for income over €1,000,000.
-Particular attention is paid to social justice and the promotion of economic participation through various tax incentives, such as a full tax credit for the self-employed of €4,500 per year and the possibility of utilising a 15% income tax credit on investments in certain assets.
+A progressive tax scale was adopted for individuals, ranging from 0% for up to €11,693 to a maximum of 55% for more than €1,000,000.
+Social justice and the promotion of economic participation are highly emphasized, including various tax incentives so that this may be further facilitated: a full tax credit for the self-employed at €4,500 per year; an opportunity to use 15% of income tax credits on investments in specified assets.

-- Corporate income tax: The corporate tax rate is 23 per cent from 2024, with exemptions for dividends and capital gains paid to Austrian holding companies under certain conditions.
+- Corporate income tax: The corporate tax rate is 23 per cent as from 2024, while dividends and capital gains paid to Austrian holding companies are exempt under specific conditions.

-- Taxation of individuals: A progressive tax scale for individuals, with tax exemptions and incentives for the self-employed and investments in certain assets.
+- Individual Taxation: It offers a progressive tax scale, tax exemptions to individual persons, and incentives for self-employed individuals and investments in specific assets.

 Taxes in Belgium 2024